 His services are regularly solicited by foreign entrepreneurs or investors wishing to establish themselves in Canada. Étienne has acquired specific experience in this area and can identify the challenges facing businesses interested in entering the Quebec market, regardless of their preferred route (acquisition, joint venture, creating a subsidiary, distribution agreement, etc.).
 He can call on the help of his vast business network (bankers, financial advisors, tax specialists and accountants) that he has built as a result of his previous mandates.

-Mr. Brassard is also in charge of the Lavery GO Inc. program and, in this capacity, he assists entrepreneurs with high growth potential in launching their businesses and advises them on their corporate structure, financing and strategic issues specific to their industry.
+Mr. Brassard also assists entrepreneurs with high growth potential with their financing and partnerships and advises them on their corporate structure and strategic issues specific to their industry.

 Real estate financing and transactions

-- Representation of Groupe Sélection in the acquisition of the approximately 1.2 million sq. ft. site of the Molson Brewery located in Old Montréal, the negotiation of the consortium and the financing of the transaction, recognized by the M&A Club as the Deal of the Year for Quebec.
+- Representation in the acquisition of the approximately 1.2 million sq. ft. site of the former Molson Brewery located in Old Montréal, the negotiation of the consortium and the financing of the transaction, recognized by the M&A Club as the Deal of the Year for Quebec.

-- Representation of Groupe Sélection in the establishment of a consortium for the construction, development and ownership of Espace Montmorency, Laval’s largest mixed-use real estate project worth nearly $500 million.
+- Representation in the establishment of a consortium for the construction, development and ownership of Espace Montmorency, Laval’s largest mixed-use real estate project of approximately 1.3 million sq. ft.,worth nearly $500 million.

-- Representation of Broccolini for the construction financing and syndicated long-term loan in connection with the new Maison de Radio-Canada.
+- Representation of a client for the construction financing and syndicated long-term loan in connection with the new Maison de Radio-Canada.

 - Representation of Desjardins, Ressources Québec and Investissement Québec in setting up financing of nearly $50 million for a project to support the construction and long-term production and export operations of a wood pellet plant producing wood pellets from forest biomass with a 200,000-tonne annual capacity.